github/rust-gems/crates/bpe/README.md

 The benchmark measured the runtime of encoding of slices of lengths 10, 100, 1000, and 10000 from a random 20000 token original text using the o200k token set.
 (All encodings were computed from scratch for each slice.)

+Be aware that this benchmark none of the tokenizers pre-tokenize the input.
+It therefore shows the true performance characteristics of the encoding logic itself.
+Unfortunately tiktoken does not allow us to disable pre-tokenization, which is why it is not included.
+Below we have a comparison with pre-tokenization that includes tiktoken as well.

 The graph below shows encoding runtime vs slice length.
 All encoders (except the heap encoder) show the expected linear runtime complexity.
 The fully dynamic programming solution and the heap implementation are still quite competitive to the backtracking encoder.
 If the requirement of correct BPE output can be relaxed, then the Greedy approach or the minimal encoding approach are the clear winners.
+The backtracking encoder is about 10x faster than the Huggingface BPE tokenizer.

 ![encoding runtime comparison](./images/performance-encoding.svg)